 Where the failure to provide records is for reason beyond the employer's control. such as a fire, the Board will, if practicable, consult with the employer as to a reasonable amount.

-The employer will be advised of the estimated assessment, how to have the estimate amended and of rights of appeal.
+The employer will be advised of the estimated assessment and how to have the estimate reconsidered.